Grants & Scholarships

 DU Educational Grant (DUEG)

 Eligibility for the DU Educational Grant is determined by the information provided on your Free Application for Federal Student Aid (FAFSA) and the CSS Profile.
 You must be a full-time student and maintain Satisfactory Academic Progress to retain this grant.
-You must re-apply every year, and the grant amount may change based on changes to the financial situation of you or your family.
+You must re-apply every year, and the amount may change based on changes to the financial situation of you or your family.
 This grant pays directly toward tuition costs (not housing or meal plans).